Docosahexaenoic acid (DHA): benefits, dosage, contraindications

 Vision

-According to laboratory research, DHA plays a significant role in the development and maintenance of the retina, where DHA makes up 60% of polyunsaturated fatty acids.
-Laboratory research suggests that neuroprotectin D1 - a DHA-derived mediator - may counteract aging or degeneration of retinal pigment epithelial cells and photoreceptor cells.
+According to laboratory research, DHA plays an important role in the development and maintenance of the retina, where DHA constitutes 60% of polyunsaturated fatty acids.
+Laboratory research suggests that neuroprotectin D1 — a mediator derived from DHA — may counteract aging or degeneration of the retinal pigment epithelial cells and photoreceptor cells.

 Usages associés